 Before putting your child’s car seat into storage, it’s a good time to check its expiration date.

 Every new car seat has a label telling you when it should no longer be used.
 Typically, they’re good for between six to ten years after manufacture.

-1. Thoroughly Clean Car Seats Before Storing Them
+1. Clean Your Child’s Car Seat Before Storing It

 2. Individually Seal Each Car Seat in a Separate Container

-According to recommendations from CSFTL, it’s best to individually sealing each car seat in a protective bag.
+According to Nationally Certified Child Passenger Safety Technicians, it’s best to individually seal each car seat in a protective bag.

-The specific type of container isn’t as important, as long as it’s air-tight.
-You can choose trash bags, plastic tubs, or any other option with an airtight and water-tight seal.
+The specific type of container isn’t as important, but it needs to be airtight.
+You can choose trash bags, plastic totes, or any other option with an airtight and water-tight seal.

 4. Store Car Seats Off of the Ground

 Always store your car seats off the ground, especially if you keep them in your garage.